Thank you for your interest in being a guest on Dear Nina: Conversations About Friendship.

 WHAT ARE WE LOOKING FOR?

-The best pitches have a point of view that will help listeners—something essential to say about making, keeping, or losing friends.
-In most cases, the guest and I dive into a friendship topic loosely related to the guest’s personal story, book, expertise, article, platform, etc. I do not, however, record formal interviews of authors about the whole book or about the writing process.
-I always mention the book, article, social media accounts, business, and so on in the introduction and I include all of that information in the show notes.
+In most cases, the guest and I dive into a friendship topic loosely related to the guest’s personal story, book, expertise, article, platform, etc. (Note: I do not record formal interviews of authors about the whole book).
+And I rarely feature novels.

-The most successful pitches also include title options and bullet points with your ideas for the flow of the episode.
+The most successful pitches include title options and bullet points with your ideas for the flow of the episode.

-Also please note: Dear Nina episodes aim to help as many listeners as possible, so highlighting one person’s friendship experiences only works if the lessons are applicable to many people.
-Keep that in mind when pitching a story about your friend group, your longstanding friendships, the friends who showed up for you, etc. This show is generally in the problem-solving arena so it’s rare I would highlight a group of friends without there being a point of view to the episode that is enlightening for many listeners.
+Also please note: Dear Nina episodes aim to help as many listeners as possible, so highlighting one guest’s friendship experiences only works if the lessons are applicable to many people.
+Keep that in mind when pitching a story about your friend group, your longstanding successful friendships, the friends who showed up for you, etc. This show is generally in the problem-solving arena so it’s rare I would highlight a group of friends without there being a point of view to the episode that is enlightening for many listeners.

 Are you a selling a service, product, or book?

 If you’re a selling a service, product, or a book, then a sponsorship of 2-4 weeks might be more appropriate AND a better way to get your service/product/book in front of many more listeners than one episode.
 I offer various (and reasonable) options for ads.
-Your ad would go at the beginning or the middle of my entire catalogue of over 170+ episodes.
+Your ad would go at the beginning or the middle of my entire catalogue of over 190+ episodes.
 Click here for more information.

 Ready to pitch your idea?